 Newcastle United: Making (Qlik) Sense of Fans

 Newcastle United have been part of the Football League since 1892 after a merger between Newcastle East End and Newcastle West End.
-Although currently facing a season outside of the top flight for only the 6th time in their 100+ year history, they remain England’s eighth most successful football club of all time, racking up 6 FA Cup wins and 4 League Wins.
+They remain England’s eighth most successful football club of all time, racking up 6 FA Cup wins and 4 League Wins.

 With a capacity of over 52,400, St James’ Park is the 10th biggest stadium in the UK, and the Club boasts one of the biggest and most loyal fan bases.
 In the face of their 2016/17 Championship season, Newcastle United’s Data & Insight Manager Chris Scott talks about how they plan to keep the turnstiles turning, and how they are working with TSG to improve fan engagement.

 Chris, why did you decide to engage with TSG?